 - 1. No elementary school student may participate in any phase of a formal high school (grades 9-12) athletic program.
 This includes practice sessions. - 2.
-No elementary student who attends a Catholic School that offers athletics is eligible to play for his/her school team and is not eligible to participate for another parish-based team. - 3.
-No sanctioned or organized athletic activities, including league or tournament games, practices, tryouts and scrimmages, involving elementary school and parish teams, may take place on Sundays before 12:00 noon or on Christmas Eve, Christmas Day, or during the Easter Triduum. - 4.
-The following sports are regulated by the archdiocese in their own season only: Baseball, Basketball, Football, Soccer, Softball, Track, Cheerleading, and Volleyball.
+An elementary student who attends a Catholic School that offers athletics is only eligible to play for his/her school team and is not eligible to participate for another parish-based team. - 3.
+An elementary student who participates in the religious education program at his/her parish, and the parish offers athletics is only eligible to play for his/her parish team and is not eligible to participate for another school or parish-based team. - 4.
+No sanctioned or organized athletic activities, including league or tournament games, practices, tryouts and scrimmages, involving elementary school and parish teams, may take place on Sundays before 12:00 noon or on Christmas Eve, Christmas Day, or during the Easter Triduum. - 5.
+The following sports are regulated by the archdiocese in their own season only: Baseball, Basketball, Football, Soccer, Softball, Track, Cheerleading, and Volleyball and Futsal.